-In order to ensure alignment between the interests of the Executive Director(s) and sustainable long-term value creation, minimum share ownership requirement applies, set at 10 times Executive Director's base salary.
+To ensure alignment between the interests of the Executive Director(s) and sustainable long-term value creation, a minimum share ownership requirement applies, set at ten times Executive Director's base salary.
 This requirement is encouraged to be built up over a period of five years from the date of approval of this Policy for current Executive Directors and five years after appointment for newly appointed Executive Directors.
-The holding may be built up by retaining all after-tax Shares vested from the LTI program and does not obligate personal Share purchases.
+The holding may be built up by retaining all after-tax Shares vested from the LTI program and does not oblige personal Share purchases.